 Features the customer takes for granted.
 If they are absent, the level of dissatisfaction can be high.
 For example, clean plates in a restaurant, turning lights in a car, quick loading time for a webpage.

 - Attractive Quality

-When customers encounter these product features, they are satisfied.
+When customers encounter these product or service features, they are satisfied.
 However, if these features are missing, customers aren’t dissatisfied.
-These are “surprise” product features.
+These are “surprise” product or service features.
 For example, towel swans on beds in hotel rooms or a second free trial month for an app.